 Playing Handicap Calculation - World Handicap System

-A new defined term, Playing Handicap, is set to be introduced within the Rules of Handicapping in January 2020.
+A newly-defined term, Playing Handicap, is now part of the Rules of Handicapping.
 It’s important to note that a Playing Handicap does NOT replace a Course Handicap.

 Here are some definitions for clarification:

-To further clarify, in some forms of play, it is appropriate to reduce the player’s Course Handicap to a number less than 100% - this is called a Handicap Allowance.
-This percentage (85%, for example, for Four-Ball Stroke Play) is recommended to create equity for all players participating in a specific format of play.
+To further clarify, in some forms of play, it is appropriate to reduce the player’s Course Handicap to a number less than 100 percent - this is called a Handicap Allowance.
+This percentage (85 percent, for example, for Four-Ball Stroke Play) is recommended to create equity for all players participating in a specific format of play.

 Here’s the formula for a Playing Handicap –